-If your gas station runs outside Texas, workers compensation policy is not optional.
-Moreover, failure to provide proper workers compensation coverage to your employee can lead to severe penalties.
+If your gas station runs outside Texas, then workers compensation policy is not optional.
+Moreover, failure to provide proper workers compensation coverage to your employees can lead to severe penalties.

-Accidents can occur in the workplace at any time that may result in a customer injury.
-In such situations, you must have general liability insurance.
+- Accidents can occur in the workplace at any time, resulting in a customer injury.
+In such situations, your general liability insurance will help.

-According to the National Fire Protection Association, there was an estimated annual average of 5,020 gas station fires throughout the nation, resulting in $20 million in direct property damage.
-Gas stations have risks of chemical and fire hazards that can result in millions of property damage.
+According to the National Fire Protection Association, between 2004-2008 there was an estimated average of 5,020 gas station fires throughout the nation, resulting in $20 million in direct property damage.
+Gas stations are at risk of chemical and fire hazards that can result in millions of property damage.
 Moreover, unlike a general store, gas stations require equipment and build-outs that are more appropriate for handling a gas pump.
-Such equipment is expensive and can cause massive losses in cases of any damage.
+Such equipment is expensive and can cause massive losses in cases of damage.

-Commercial property insurance is, therefore, important for your business.
-It protects your commercial property from perils such as fire, theft, and natural disaster.
+That is why commercial property insurance is vital for your business as it protects your commercial property from perils such as fire, theft, and natural disaster.